By: Chris ⎜ Last updated

 Haralds Vaffel

-Haralds Vaffel on Olaf Ryes plass does one thing.
+Haralds Vaffel on Olaf Ryes plass does one thing only; waffles.
 The waffles are traditional Norwegian: thin, soft and heart-shaped, not the thick Belgian kind.
 Order the classic with brunost (brown cheese), sour cream and raspberry jam.
 Brunost is a caramelised whey cheese with a fudge-like sweetness that Norwegians eat at breakfast, on hikes, and apparently on everything.
-The sweet-salty combination on a warm waffle is a better introduction to it than anything you'll get from a supermarket packet.
+A warm waffle is the best way to eat brunost.
 The space is tiny, so expect to eat standing or take your waffle out to the square.

 Drinks